-1. Visit www.hach.com and download the latest software version for the connected SC sensors.

-Note: To identify the software version installed, push the main menu icon, then select Information > SC Devices details.

-2. Copy the file to the root folder of the USB flash drive.
+- Visit www.hach.com and download the latest software version for the connected SC sensors.
+Note: To identify the software version installed, push the main menu icon, then select Information > SC Devices details. - 2.
+Save the contents of the zip file to the root folder of a USB flash drive.